 In Missouri, if a person has been convicted of DWI or another alcohol-related driving offense at least twice, the court will consider their case a felony conviction and charge them as a prior or repeat offender.
 Such a person attracts alcohol-related severe enforcement actions.
 A felony DWI case may result in longer jail time and hefty fines.

 If the DWI event resulted in the injury of another person, your case would be regarded as a Class D felony.
 The case is treated as a Class C felony or Class B felony if the injuries are more serious.
 But this will depend on the specific circumstances.

 Another reason alcohol-related driving charges are escalated to DWI felony crimes is when your DWI offense results in the death of another person or people.
 Sometimes even causing severe injury due to drunken driving will make your DWI conviction a felony.

 Getting in touch with a criminal defense lawyer to help you navigate the murky waters of felonies is essential.

 How Long Can a DWI Case Stay Open in Missouri?

 The nature of your DWI case will often determine how long the case remains open.
-For example, it could take only a few months to resolve misdemeanors, while a more complex case like a felony can take much longer.
+For example, resolving misdemeanors could take only a few months, while a more complex case like a third DWI can take much longer.

 Does Missouri Have a Washout Period for DWI?